From the early days of settlement Christchurch had a range of industries, and a number of well-known New Zealand firms are still based there.

 Many forest products are used locally.
 A plant near Rangiora manufactures particle board.

 Fishing fleets have worked out of both Lyttelton and Akaroa.
 Commercial fishing has all but ceased from Akaroa, but continues from Lyttelton, which also services deep-sea trawlers.
 A salmon farm operates at Akaroa Harbour.

 Te Waihora (Lake Ellesmere) once supplied Christchurch with fish.
 In the 1970s large numbers of eel were taken for export, but stocks were depleted and the eel fishery is now small.

-Christchurch’s international airport is the South Island’s gateway to Mt Cook, Queenstown and Milford Sound.
-The Mt Hutt ski field attracts Australian skiers.
-Passenger trains survive because they are popular with tourists.
-In 2004, tourist guest nights in Canterbury increased faster than in New Zealand as a whole.
+Christchurch’s international airport remained the South Island’s gateway to Aoraki/Mt Cook, Queenstown and Milford Sound.
+The Mt Hutt ski field attracted Australian skiers.
+Passenger trains survived because they were popular with tourists.

 In 2014 Canterbury Tourism chief executive Tim Hunter compared his sector’s recovery to running a marathon.
 ‘We are through the first third, but we have a wee bit of a way to go yet,’ he said.
 1 Hunter thought fewer flights from Australia, a lack of a convention centre and a decline in sporting events were all having a detrimental impact on visitor numbers.